 The perfect combo of business and leisure travel

 Also called Bleisure or bizcation, business and travel leisure is an ancient travel activity.
 The pandemic has only increased its popularity.
-For most people, combining travel and work is a rare opportunity to see the sights they may not meet the expense of.
-Families are also given the option to join the fun.
-Bleisure doesn’t only benefit the employee in general.
+For most people, combining travel and work is a rare opportunity to see sights that may not meet the expense of.
+However, these kinds of vacations are usually short, meaning that due to the restriction of time, people would look for short term rentals.
+The good news is that Bleisure doesn’t only benefit the employee in general.
 Companies gain from it as well, like more work efficiency and a better attitude.

 The integration of robots and AI